rafaelcgama/restore-uber/README.md

 * **Linkedin's server can percieve my emails as a security threat**
 * **My provider (Gmail) has [email sending limits](https://support.google.com/a/answer/166852?hl=en) of their own**

 Because the content of my emails is exactly the same aside the person being addressed, they are in considerable risk of being flagged as spam.
 At the same time, if the emailing frequency is too high, it may trigger a security alert.
 The million dollar question is, how much is too much?
-Because I am not a expert in servers, I decided to be cautious and **randomly space out** the time between emails in **batches of 20 emails** every **15 minutes**, until it hit the **350 per day** threshold I stipulated.
+Because I am not a expert in servers, I decided to be cautious and **randomly space out** the time between emails and send them in **batches of 20 emails** every **10 minutes**, until I hit **360 sent emails**, which was target I stipulated per day.

 <h2 style="text-align: center;"><span><i>Results</i></span></h2>